Best Adjustable Bed For Seniors

 Who the Nectar Adjustable Bed Frame is Best for

-• People unsure if they want an adjustable base: The Nectar Adjustable Bed Frame comes with a 50-night home trial period, which is perfect for those who want to try out an adjustable base before fully committing.
+• Seniors unsure if they want an adjustable base: The Nectar Adjustable Bed Frame comes with a 50-night home trial period, which is perfect for those who want to try out an adjustable base before fully committing.

 Who Should Avoid the Nectar Adjustable Bed Frame